toddmaustin/bringup-bench/README.md

 - **pi-calc** - An integer based high-precision PI calculator.

+- **primal-test** - Performs the Miller-Rabin stochastic primarility test to extremely high certainty.

 - **quine** - A C program that prints itself.

+- **rabinkarp-search** - Implements the very efficient Rabin-Karp data-oblivious string search algorithm.
+This search algorithm is O(N) in the length of the string searched.

 - **rho-factor** - A Pollard's Rho integer factorization algorithm.